Stability of hypersurfaces with constant mean curvature trapped between two parallel hyperplanes: Mathematical propositions and their proofs

 {\it Proof of the criterion (\ref{cr21}).} \ Assume that $X(s_0)$ is a part of an unduloid.
 Assume also that $H' \neq 0$ holds at $s_0$.
-If $\lambda_2$ changes its sign at $s_0$, we can see that $s_0$ is a bifurcation instant by the same way of the proof of Proposition 2.14 in \cite{KPP2015} which is an application of \cite[Theorem~2.1]{SW1990}.
+If $\lambda_2$ changes sign at $s_0$, we can see that $s_0$ is a bifurcation instant in the same way as in the proof of Proposition 2.14 in \cite{KPP2015} which is an application of \cite[Theorem~2.1]{SW1990}.
 However, in our variational problem, there is no bifurcation from any unduloid $X(\epsilon)$, which is a contradiction.
-Therefore, $\lambda_2$ does not change its sign at $s_0$, which proves the criterion (\ref{cr21}). $\Box$
+Therefore, $\lambda_2$ does not change sign at $s_0$, which proves the criterion (\ref{cr21}). $\Box$